codecventer/Get-Weather-App/README.md

 # Get-Weather-App

-This app allows you to receive real-time weather conditions of cities from around the world.
+This GUI app allows the user to receive real-time weather conditions of cities from around the world.
+Simply search for any city by name, additionally the user can add the country abbreviation for more specific searches.